owncloud/ocis/services/proxy/README.md

 ## Special Settings

-When using the ocis IDP service instead of an external IDP:
+When using the oCIS IDP service instead of an external IDP:

--   Use the environment variable `OCIS_URL` to define how ocis can be accessed, mandatory use `https` as protocol for the URL.
+-   Use the environment variable `OCIS_URL` to define how oCIS can be accessed, mandatory use `https` as protocol for the URL.
 -   If no reverse proxy is set up, the `PROXY_TLS` environment variable **must** be set to `true` because the embedded `libreConnect` shipped with the IDP service has a hard check if the connection is on TLS and uses the HTTPS protocol.
 If this mismatches, an error will be logged and no connection from the client can be established.
 -   `PROXY_TLS` **can** be set to `false` if a reverse proxy is used and the https connection is terminated at the reverse proxy.
-When setting to `false`, the communication between the reverse proxy and ocis is not secured.
+When setting to `false`, the communication between the reverse proxy and oCIS is not secured.
 If set to `true`, you must provide certificates.

 ## Metrics

-The proxy service in ocis has the ability to expose metrics in the prometheus format.
+The proxy service in oCIS has the ability to expose metrics in the prometheus format.
 The metrics are exposed on the `/metrics` endpoint.
-There are two ways to run the ocis proxy service which has an impact on the number of metrics exposed.
+There are two ways to run the oCIS proxy service which has an impact on the number of metrics exposed.

 ### 1) Single Process Mode
-In the single process mode, all ocis services are running inside a single process.
-This is the default mode when using the `ocis server` command to start the services.
-In this mode, the proxy service exposes metrics about the proxy service itself and about the ocis services it is proxying.
+In the single process mode, all oCIS services are running inside a single process.
+This is the default mode when using the `oCIS server` command to start the services.
+In this mode, the proxy service exposes metrics about the proxy service itself and about the oCIS services it is proxying.
 This is due to the nature of the prometheus registry which is a singleton.
-The metrics exposed by the proxy service itself are prefixed with `ocis_proxy_` and the metrics exposed by other ocis services are prefixed with `ocis_<service-name>_`.
+The metrics exposed by the proxy service itself are prefixed with `ocis_proxy_` and the metrics exposed by other oCIS services are prefixed with `ocis_<service-name>_`.

 ### 2) Standalone Mode
 In this mode, the proxy service only exposes its own metrics.
-The metrics of the other ocis services are exposed on their own metrics endpoints.
+The metrics of the other oCIS services are exposed on their own metrics endpoints.

 ### Available Metrics
 The following metrics are exposed by the proxy service: